PhD (School of Management)

 These human relationships are particularly important for PhD students, as we work very closely with supervisors on our research and this relationship is likely to go beyond the PhD experience.’

 Pioneering research has always been at the heart of all of Bradford's teaching and learning.
+We are one of the oldest university-based business schools, with one of the longest-established management PhD programmes in Europe.

 We have earned an enviable reputation for both academic and practice-oriented work that is valued by policy-makers, businesses and industry worldwide.